NathanCarr10/fyp-phishing-detection-mitre-xai/README.md

 Generates reports on:
 - False positives (legitimate emails marked as phishing)
 - False negatives (phishing emails marked as legitimate)
-- The hardest cases (most confident mistakes)
+- The fifty most confidently wrong predictions in each direction
-- Which words appear most in errors
+- The most common vocabulary appearing in each error type

 #### 2. Run Adversarial Attacks